stuartcryan/lastpass-alfred-workflow/README.md

 ## History

+* Version 1.4.6
+	1. Updated to work with Alfred 3 (long awaited official release of the long-in-testing beta version).
+	2. Username display functionality submitted by [Guillermo Moreno](https://github.com/gmq) has been merged in with some minor changes (thanks for your hard work Guillermo!)
+	3. Released with my apologies for the delay in getting this version out of beta... my masters course was INTENSE this semester, thank you to all of those that waited patiently.
 * Version 1.4.5
 	1. Fixed detection for when login has timed out, now correctly requests login.
 	2. Fixed rare cases of login-script loops.